cristianastan2/AOES-CLIM670-CCPP-SCM-Quickstart/_episodes/02-Building-CCPP-SCM.md

 ~~~
 {: .language-bash}

 Now you have two new files that will configure the building environmeent for Hopper.
 One can be used for the t/csh shell and the other for the bash shell.
-To source the file:
+From the top-level code directory (ccpp-scm-6.0), source the bash script for Hopper:

 ~~~
 $ cd ../../